Posts Tagged ‘Alternate History’

 “It’s okay.”
 Henry said.
 “There was no way you could have known.
 It’s a good thing you came along when you did that night; you know, for my sister’s sake.”

-Putting his handkerchief away Fred revealed, “Except for your friend Robert, I never told a soul.
+Putting his handkerchief away Roger revealed, “Except for your friend Robert, I never told a soul.
 I mean my wife suspected a little I guess, but me and Arthur, we never told anyone.
 It really ate Art up inside.”
 Looking at Henry he continued.
 “I don’t blame you for being mad about what we did, but I’m glad you know.
 You deserved to know.
 To tell you the truth it feels good to tell someone, as awful as it is.”

 Henry gratefully put his hand on the man’s shoulder and said, “Thank you for helping my sister, and, and for everything.”